 Once you have cancelled your Acorns subscription, the next step is to withdraw your money to the bank.

-Next, you will need to open a Robinhood account.
+Next, you will need to open a Robinhood account, if you do not already have one.

 Use the button above to get a completely free stock when you sign up!